 Integration Project Initiation

-When initiating any integration project the first step is to build a solid understanding of the scope of the integration project.
+When initiating any integration project the first step is to build a solid understanding of context and scope.
 The following steps provide guidance as to where to best focus your efforts.

-List the Integration Use Cases: (also referred to a Transactions) that are in in scope e.g. Balance Enquiry, Withdrawal, Airtime Purchase etc. This can take the form of a simple descriptive list.
+List the Integration Use Cases: (also referred to as Transactions) that are in scope e.g. Balance Enquiry, Withdrawal, Airtime Purchase etc. This can take the form of a simple descriptive list.

-List the End Points: (these are the business systems involved in all in scope transactions) and identify which are Initiating Systems (e.g. Web Channel or ATM System), Receiving Systems (e.g. Core Bank System or Airtime Platform) or both (some End Points and be involved in certain transactions as Initiating Systems, and in others as Receiving Systems).
+List the End Points: (these are the business systems involved in all in scope transactions) and identify which are Initiating Systems (e.g. Web Channel / ATM System / Back Office UI etc.), Receiving Systems (e.g. Core Bank System / ERP / Database / Message Queue / Airtime Platform etc.).
+Some End Points and be involved in certain transactions as Initiating Systems, and in others as Receiving Systems.

-Recorded for each the type (e.g. Oracle DB / Rabbit Message Queue) or if an API is available the Protocol (e.g REST / SOAP / TCP / ISO8583 etc. DB Connector or ISO).
+For each End Point gather information relevant to your integration – the system type (e.g. Oracle DB / Rabbit Message Queue), if an API is available the Protocol (e.g. REST / SOAP / TCP / ISO8583 etc. DB Connector or ISO), the system Name and Version, the API Version etc.

-Gather End Point API Specification Documents: Based on the list of End Points, collect all available API Specifications.
+Gather End Point Connection and API Specification Documents: Based on the list of End Points, collect all available API Specifications.
 Note that API Specs are notoriously inaccurate so some digging may be needed, always ask if the version you find is the latest (check the change control in the doc to see when it was last updated – docs that have not changed in 12 to 18 months or more are may well be outdated).
-Note that if you have any SOAP API End Points in your scope, get hold of the associated WSDL files.
+If you have any SOAP API End Points in your scope, get hold of the associated WSDL files.

-Gather Host Details: The Host URL or IP Address and Port for each End Point for Testing and any subsequent stages in your Integration Lifecycle (see below) are needed.
+Gather Host Details: The Host URL or IP Address and Port details for each End Point for Testing and any subsequent stages in your Integration Lifecycle are needed.

 Gather any existing Test Cases or Test Packs: These can be useful as they may highlight some of the failure scenarios that have been already identified.
-If automated test pack collections such as one might use with tools such as Postman or SOAP UI these will help with your own test pack creation.
+If automated test pack collections such as one might use with tools such as Postman or SOAP UI are available, these will help with your own test pack creation.
 GLU’s preferred test tool is Postman.
 Sometimes incumbent IT teams, suppliers or partners will have a Quality Assurance or Test Team or person.
 Identify who these people are and ask them for any existing Test Cases they may have.
+Use any available existing test cases to start to build up the test pack for your integration use case covering both positive and negative scenarios.

 Gather End Point Sample Request/Response messages: Since APIs are often inaccurate, the fastest way to understand how an API behaves is to get working sample messages for each step of each in scope Use Case.
-This can sometimes be challenging but is worth the effort, some approaches to consider: If systems you are integrating to already exist, typically someone would have tested them, if so they may be able to provide such Samples, leverage any inputs you might have gathered from your efforts to gather existing Test Packs.
-If you have established Test End Point access (see above) that often will give you the best mechanism of generating these Sample Messages.
+This can sometimes be challenging but is worth the effort, some approaches to consider: If systems you are integrating to already exist, typically someone would have tested them, if so they may be able to provide such samples, leverage any inputs you might have gathered from your efforts to gather existing Test Packs.
+If you have established Test End Point access (see above) that often will give you the best mechanism of generating these sample messages.
 Detailed System Logs will often also trap the inbound / outbound message payloads.
 These are often considered ‘sensitive’ so may require obfuscation of sensitive data they may contain.
 This approach can also get complicated as logs from each End Point would be needed creating a potentially heavy workload to process them all.
+Regardless of how you gather your sample messages, having them will help to accelerate you integration configuration.

 Provision VMs for GLU.Engines: for each stage of the Integration Lifecycle.
 See the GLU.Engine Server recommended specifications.